wwq5-code/TCU/README.md

-# TCU
+# TCU-S

-# Triplet Contrastive Unlearning for Manifold Representation-based Unlearning
+# Triplet Contrastive Unlearning with Self Mode Connectivity for Manifold Representation-based Unlearning

 ## Overview
-This repository is the official implementation of TCU, and the corresponding paper is under review.
+This repository is the official implementation of TCU-S, and the corresponding paper is under review.

 ## Prerequisites